Donders-Institute/bidscoin/README.md

       bidsmapper.py /project/foo/raw /project/foo/bids
       bidsmapper.py /project/foo/raw /project/foo/bids bidsmap_dccn

-The bidsmapper inspects all raw data folders of your dataset and saves the known and unknown key-value mappings in a (study specific) bidsmap YAML file.
+The bidsmapper inspects all raw data folders of your dataset and saves the known and unknown key-value mappings in a (study specific) bidsmap file.
 You can consider it as a dry-run for how exactly bidscoiner will convert the raw data into BIDS folders.
-It is therefore advised to inspect the resulting bidsmap.yaml file to see if all scan series were recognized correctly with proper BIDS labels (for more details, see *The bidsmap YAML file* section).
-This can be the case if your bidstraining or the bidsmap YAML file that was provided to you was incomplete.
-If so, you should either get an updated bidsmap YAML file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable bidsmap.yaml file.
+It is therefore advised to inspect the resulting bidsmap.yaml file to see if all scan series were recognized correctly with proper BIDS labels (for more details, see *The bidsmap file* section).
+This can be the case if your bidstraining or the bidsmap file that was provided to you was incomplete.
+If so, you should either get an updated bidsmap file or redo the bidstraining with new sample files, rerun the bidstrainer and bidsmapper until you have a suitable bidsmap.yaml file.
 You can of course also directly edit the bidsmap.yaml file yourself, for instance by changing some of the automatically generated BIDS labels to your needs (e.g. task_label).

 ### The bidscoiner